apache/flink/docs/content/release-notes/flink-1.14.md

 [here]({{< ref "docs/deployment/memory/mem_setup_tm" >}}) for documentation how to configure memory for Flink.
 The proper solution can be tracked in [FLINK-24302](https://issues.apache.org/jira/browse/FLINK-24302).

+### Summary of changed dependency names

+There are are two changes in Flink 1.14. that might require updating dependency names when upgrading to Flink 1.14 from earlier versions.

+* The removal of the blink planner ([FLINK-22879](#remove-blink-suffix-from-table-modules)) requires the removal of the `blink` infix.
+* Due to [FLINK-14105](#make-flink-runtime-scala-free) making the Flink runtime scala free in case you got a dependency on `flink-runtime`, `flink-optimizer` and/or `flink-queryable-state-runtime` the Scala suffix (`_2.11`/`_2.12`) needs to be removed from the artifactId.

 ### Table & SQL

 #### Use pipeline name consistently across DataStream API and Table API